jflamy/owlcms4/docs/Fly.md

 ## Installation on fly.io

 Fly.io is a cloud service that is, in effect, free.
-The charges incurred for a single owlcms application and the matching remote scoreboard are less than the minimal amount for which they emit a bill.
+Indeed, the charges for an owlcms application, its database the matching cloud scoreboard are less than the minimal billing amount and are therefore free.

-In order to install an application you will need to log in to their site and then copy-paste a few commands given on this page.
+To install in the cloud you will need to log in to their site and then copy-paste a few commands given on this page.

-#### Log in
+#### One-time tool installation and Log in

-- Go to the site https://fly.io and create an account if you don't have one, or login if you already do
+1. Go to the site https://fly.io and create an account if you don't have one

-- Go to https://fly.io/terminal page in your browser address bar.
-This will allow you to copy-paste the commands given on this page.

-  Note: You can also install the `fly` command on your own machine.
-See the [flyctl installation instructions](https://fly.io/docs/hands-on/install-flyctl/) if so.
+2. Install the `fly` command on your machine.
+This command remote controls your applications.

+      - For Windows users:

+         1. Click on the gray area just below and copy the installation command.

+            ```powershell
+            powershell -Command "iwr https://fly.io/install.ps1 -useb | iex"
+            ```

+        2. Then click on the `⊞` icon in your Windows taskbar at the bottom and type `cmd` to open a command window.
+        3. Then paste the command and hit Enter.

+      - For other users: See the [flyctl installation instructions](https://fly.io/docs/hands-on/install-flyctl/).

+   - Type the `fly auth login` command to login to your account.

 #### Install owlcms

 - The application names in fly.io are global.
 If the name you want is already taken, you will be told.

    - In this example, we will use `myclub` as the site name.
 The URL would then be `https://myclub.fly.dev`.  *You will of course replace `myclub` with your own site name everywhere in the commands given.*

 - Click on the grey box below to copy the command.
-Paste it to the command line interface (*when using the Web interface use the browser Edit menu* -- control-C and control-V don't work).   *Replace `myclub` with your own value.*
+Paste it to the command line interface.  *Replace `myclub` with your own value.*

    ```bash
    fly launch --ha=false --vm-size shared-cpu-2x --image owlcms/owlcms:stable --name myclub